A3XX/dns_at_home/README.md

 # dns_at_home
-How to configure Pi-Hole to work with DNS over HTTPS on Raspberry Pi.
+How to configure Pi-Hole and DoH (DNS over HTTPS) on Raspberry Pi.